 Chesapeake Traditions Today is a 10-part series celebrating folklife of the Eastern Shore of Maryland, and the Chesapeake Bay region.
-The series will revisit some of the cultural traditions and community members represented at the Chesapeake Traditions program at the National Folk Festival in 2018, and we’ll learn about what tradition bearers are up to today.
-Chesapeake Traditions Today will also introduce you to new traditions and culture keepers, all representing communities and ways of life here on the Shore.
+The series revisits some of the cultural traditions and community members represented at the Chesapeake Traditions program at the National Folk Festival in 2018, and shares stories about what tradition bearers are up to today.
+Chesapeake Traditions Today also introduces you to new traditions and culture keepers, all representing communities and ways of life here on the Shore.

 This project is produced by the Ward Museum of Wildfowl Art, Salisbury University and the National Folk Festival, with support from Maryland Traditions and the National Council for the Traditional Arts, in collaboration with Delmarva Public Media.

 The Delmarva Peninsula (present day Delaware, and the Eastern Shores of Maryland and Virginia), includes the traditional homelands of the Lenape, Nanticoke, Nause-Waiwash, Assateague, Pocomoke, and Accohannock peoples—all of whom continue to carry on their ancestors’ legacies today.
 To kick off this new series on Chesapeake traditions, we’re highlighting and paying homage to a community of the region’s first peoples.

 In episode one, meet Donna Wolf Mother Abbott, Chief of the Nause-Waiwash Band of Indians.
 Chief Donna will provide insight into the history and culture of her people, and the traditions and work carrying them into the future.

 Did you know Maryland has a state boat?
 It’s the skipjack – a two-sail bateau important in the history and development of the Cheasapeake’s oyster industry.